cobrateam/splinter/docs/drivers/chrome.rst

 Linux and Mac OS X
 ------------------

-Go to the `download page on Selenium project <http://code.google.com/p/selenium/downloads/list>`_ and choose the properly version for you Linux (32 or 64 bits) or Mac OS ("ChromeDriver server for Mac OSX").
+Go to the `download page on Chromium project <http://code.google.com/p/chromium/downloads/list>`_ and choose the properly version for you Linux (32 or 64 bits) or Mac OS ("ChromeDriver server for Mac OSX").
 Then extract the downloaded file in a directory in the ``PATH`` (e.g. ``/usr/bin``).
 You can also extract it to any directory and add that directory to the ``PATH``: